-Bryson DeChambeau What's In The Bag? - 2017
+Bryson DeChambeau What's In The Bag? - PGA Championship

-We look at the equipment used by Bryson DeChambeau in his maiden PGA Tour victory at the John Deere Classic
+We look at the equipment Bryson DeChambeau will use at the PGA Championship.

 Bryson DeChambeau What’s In The Bag?

+The ‘Golfing Scientist’, as he’s known, is famous for his one length irons that he will put into play at the PGA Championship next week.
+At the moment he is just on the outside of the US Ryder Cup team and will be looking to win again in 2018 after his Memorial win earlier this year.

-Bryson DeChambeau birdied four of his final six holes to capture his maiden PGA Tour title at the John Deere Classic.
+Bryson DeChambeau birdied the second playoff hole to win his second PGA Tour title at the Memorial Tournament.

-The American’s closing six-under-par 65 meant he reached a closing total of -18 to beat Patrick Rodgers by one and qualify for his first Open.
+The American held the 54-hole lead and needed two putts to win on the 72nd hole in regulation, although three putts meant he, Kyle Stanley and Byeong-Hun An needed a playoff to decide things.

+Stanley was eliminated after the first hole and DeChambeau sealed victory with a birdie second time around.

-He has now won twice within the space of a year, having won the DAP Championship in the Web.com Tour Finals last September.
+It was his third professional victory, having won the John Deere Classic last year and the DAP Championship in the Web.com Tour Finals in September 2016.

 In 2015, he became the fifth man in history to win the NCAA (National Collegiate Athletic Association) Division 1 Championship and US Amateur in the same year.

-The ‘Golfing Scientist’, as he’s known, is famous for his one-length irons.

-All of his irons are seven-iron length to ensure he swings the same with every club.

-All of his clubs have extremely thick grips, similar to SuperStroke putter grips.
+All of his irons are seven iron length to ensure he swings the same with every club and all of his clubs have extremely thick grips, similar to SuperStroke putter grips.

 He turned professional after the 2016 Masters and signed with Cobra Puma Golf, who crafted the King Forged One Length irons for him.